 • Applicants must be a current Pennsylvania resident.

-To apply, please submit the following application, statement of interest, an official transcript, and two letters of recommendation from a teacher, mentor or supervisor via OAM by February 1, 2024.
-For more information, please visit the Senate Page Program Website.
+To apply, submit the OAM application, statement of interest, transcript (unofficial), and two letters of recommendation from a teacher, mentor or supervisor via OAM.
+For more information, please visit the Senate Page Program website.
 If you have questions, please email page@fetterman.senate.gov.